 Level 3 for upper secondary students (Years 11 & 12/VCE)

-- Student workbooks with CD and/or digital resources for Levels 1-3
+- Student workbooks, CDs and/or digital resources for Levels 1-3

 - 100s of practical activities and written tasks for developing listening skills, aural training and musicianship

-- Beat, rhythm, pitch, metre, Solfa, time names, intervals, notation, transposition, harmony, form, scales, modes, articulation, keys, melody, chords, chord progressions, chord charts
+- Beat, rhythm, pitch, metre, solfa, rhythm (time) names, intervals, notation, transposition, harmony, form, scales, modes, articulation, keys, melody, chords, chord progressions, chord charts

-- Online activities, mp3 files and access to videos
+- Online activities, mp3 files and access to 100s of videos

 - Worksheets, melodic and rhythmic transcription, games, puzzles